nodejs/node/doc/api/errors.md

 -->

 The TLS socket must be connected and securily established.
-Ensure the 'secure' event is emitted, before you continue.
+Ensure the 'secure' event is emitted before continuing.

 <a id="ERR_TLS_INVALID_PROTOCOL_METHOD"></a>
 ### `ERR_TLS_INVALID_PROTOCOL_METHOD`